 Employees may use up to three days of sick leave after the death of an immediate family member.
 An additional four days of sick leave may be used for travel time related to a funeral or other circumstances.
 Institutions can approve reasonable requests for additional time off or use of additional sick leave on a case-by-case basis.

-Employees may also choose to use other paid leave (e.g. vacation or personal holiday) instead of sick leave.
+Employees may also choose to use other paid leave (for example, vacation or personal holiday) instead of sick leave.

-If offered at your institution, instructional faculty may request sabbatical leave to engage in intensive study so you may become a more effective teacher/scholar and enhance your service to the University.
-You may qualify for sabbatical after you have completed 6 full years of UW System service.
+If offered at your institution, instructional faculty may request sabbatical leave to engage in intensive study so you may become a more effective teacher/scholar and enhance your service to the Universities of Wisconsin.
+You may qualify for sabbatical after you have completed 6 full years of Universities of Wisconsin service.
 You will receive 100% pay for one semester or up to 65% pay for a full academic year.